 About the Author:

-Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'NOW, CONJURERS' blog tour brought to you by TBR & BEYOND TOURS, UNION SQUARE & CO, and FREDDIE KÖLSCH!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'TITAN OF THE STARS' book tour brought to you by TOPPLING STACKS TOURS, TUNDRA BOOK GROUP / TUNDRA BOOKS, and E.K.
+JOHNSTON!

 Add to Goodreads